Doubly Robust Alignment for Large Language Models: Theoretical Analysis

-\paragraph{Regret of $\widehat{\pi}$.} Next, we derive the statistical properties of the proposed policy $\widehat{\pi}$.
-When the BT model assumption is violated, we measure the regret of a given policy $\pi$ using the gap between the total preference of the best in-class policy and that of $\pi$, i.e., $\textrm{Reg}(\pi)=\sup_{\pi' \in \Pi} p^*(\pi')-p^*(\pi)$.
-By definition, a smaller regret indicates a better policy.\\
+\textbf{Regret of $\widehat{\pi}$.} Next, we derive the statistical properties of the proposed policy $\widehat{\pi}$.
+When the BT model assumption is violated, we measure the performance gap of a given policy $\pi$ using the gap between the total preference of the best in-class policy and that of $\pi$, i.e., $\textrm{Gap}(\pi)=\sup_{\pi' \in \Pi} p^*(\pi')-p^*(\pi)$.
+By definition, a smaller performance gap indicates a better policy.